Arabs: the people living in the country to the west and south of Mesopotamia.

 In 106 CE, however, the part corresponding to modern Jordan was made a province of the Roman empire by the emperor Trajan, who wanted to protect the road from Damascus to Alexandria.
 There were several cities in this province: from north to south Adraa (modern Dar'â), Dion, Gerasa (Jerash), Philadelphia (Amman) and Aila (Aqaba).

 The Nabataeans set an example for other Arab tribes to follow.
 The Itureans settled in Chalcis in the Bekaa valley (eastern Lebanon).
-In the Parthian and Roman periods, other tribes infiltrated the urban periphery of the Syrian desert and seized power in eastern Syria (Palmyra, Emesa, Resafa), western Iraq (Hatra), and southern Iraq (Charax).
+In the Parthian and Roman periods, other tribes infiltrated the urban periphery of the Syrian desert and seized power in eastern Syria (Palmyra, Emesa, Resafa), northern Iraq (Hatra), and southern Iraq (Charax).

 For more information, see the articles on the Nabataeans and Petra.